studiozeffa/react-native-training-course/notes/setup.md

 expo init my-sample-app
 ```

+The CLI will ask which template to use: accept the default (blank) by pressing Enter.

+> Note: if you have [yarn](https://yarnpkg.com) installed, the next prompt you will see is _Use Yarn to install dependencies?_ We are going to use npm, so press `n`.

 The Expo CLI should busy itself by creating your app's development workspace, and installing all dependencies with npm.
 Once it is done, run:

 ``` bash